dynatrace-perfclinics/cloud-automation/sonarqube-metrics/readme.md

     logging (l) - Optional logging levels, default is INFO if nothing is specified
 ### Instructions

-#### Using from command line

-Use from command line is straight forward, call the script like you would any other python script.
+Use from command line is straight forward, simply call the script like you would any other python script.
 Be sure to privide all required arguments.
 Example:

 ```